nathsimpson/isobel/README.md

 Isobel includes a bunch of premade services, but you can also create your own.

-Once Isobel is up and running, you can access your data in a JSON at a specific URL. e.g `(http://example-isobel-url.com/get/(endpoint name)`

 Here is a minimum implementation of Isobel.

 ```javascript